The Salvation Army Faces Urgent Need for Volunteers for Christmas Kettle Campaign

 News provided byThe Salvation Army Maritime Division

-SAINT JOHN, NB, Nov.
-14, 2024 /CNW/ - The Salvation Army is urgently calling on individuals and groups across the Saint John, N.B., area to lend a helping hand this holiday season by volunteering for their annual Christmas Kettle Campaign.
+CHARLOTTETOWN, PE, Nov.
+15, 2024 /CNW/ - The Salvation Army is urgently calling on individuals and groups across Charlottetown, PEI, to lend a helping hand this holiday season by volunteering for their annual Christmas Kettle Campaign.

 Each year, the iconic red kettles stand as a symbol of hope for families and individuals in need, raising vital funds for The Salvation Army's various community programs.
 With the holiday season fast approaching, the organization is struggling to meet its volunteer requirements and is appealing to the community to sign up and help ensure the success of this important fundraising effort.

-"We are currently facing empty kettle shifts," says Lieutenant Jason Brinson, corps officer in Saint John.
+"We are currently facing empty kettle shifts," says Lieutenant Beverly Burton, corps officer in Charlottetown.
 "These vacancies mean individuals willing to donate cannot do so.
 With the need greater than ever this Christmas, we encourage everyone to consider donating their time."

-Volunteers are needed across Saint John to man the kettles in shopping malls, grocery stores and other public locations.
-The funds raised through the campaign provide critical assistance for people facing hardship, such as toys through Christmas assistance, feeding programs, youth services, recovery services, and disaster relief.
+Volunteers are needed across Charlottetown to man the kettles in shopping malls, grocery stores and other public locations.
+The funds raised through the campaign provide critical assistance for people facing hardship, such as toys through Christmas assistance, feeding programs, youth services, and disaster relief.
 This vital work is only possible through the generosity of donors and the dedication of volunteers who give their time to help those in need.

 "No contribution is too small, and every volunteer hour makes a real difference in the lives of your neighbours in need.
-It is only together that we can give hope today," says Brinson.
+It is only together that we can give hope today," says Burton.

-For more information on how to get involved today, please contact The Salvation Army Kettle Coordinator at 506-654-2493 or by email [email protected].
+For more information on how to get involved today, please contact The Salvation Army at 902-892-2281 or email the Kettle Coordinator for Charlottetown at [email protected]

-When you support The Salvation Army, you are giving hope to thousands of people in need across Saint John and ensuring that the joy of Christmas is possible for families struggling under the increased financial burden of the holiday season.
+When you support The Salvation Army, you are giving hope to thousands of people in need across Prince Edward Island and ensuring that the joy of Christmas is possible for families struggling under the increased financial burden of the holiday season.

 About The Salvation Army: